 Compare personalized life insurance quotes from Canada's top providers for free!

+Another option most life insurance companies offer is a compassionate payment.
+This is where an insurer pays a portion of the death benefit before the life insured passes away, in the case of the insured becoming terminally ill.
+It typically requires a diagnoses of less than two years to live.
 Compassionate assistance it a tool to help those suffering ease the financial burden of dying however they want – flights around the world, special gifts to caregivers, even hotel rooms for family to be at the bedside of the terminal patient.